Fact Sheet 494

-Recreational drug use can make people more likely to be infected by HIV.
+Recreational drug use can increase the risk of HIV infection.
 Also, for people taking antiretroviral medications (ARVs) to fight HIV, there can be some serious interactions between drugs and ARVs.
 These interactions can lead to under- or overdoses of ARVs or recreational drugs.
 Some of these may be fatal.

-Drug and alcohol use increases the likelihood of a sexual encounter, and using alcohol or drugs before or during sexual activity greatly increases the chances of not following safer sex guidelines (see fact sheet 151.) and HIV/STI infection.
+Drug and alcohol use increases the likelihood of a sexual encounter, and using alcohol or drugs before or during sexual activity greatly increases the chances of not following safer sex guidelines (see fact sheet 151) thud HIV/STI infection.
 This risk is further increased for people who exchange drugs for sex.

 Drug users should be tested regularly for HIV.
 The long-term symptoms of persistent drug use may be similar to those of HIV or AIDS.
 Be sure to tell your medical provider about any of the recreational drugs you use.

 There is little research on drug use and HIV disease progression.
 We do know that heavy drug use may negatively impact a person’s sleep schedule, appetite and overall health.
 Drug use can cause the immune system to weaken and exacerbate the side effects of ARVs.
 In turn, this can provide a pathway for opportunistic infections to develop (see fact sheet 500).

 Recreational drugs will likely interact or interfere with ARV therapy, increasing or decreasing ARV drug levels.
 This can lead to ARV treatment failure.
 Also, drug interactions can cause a serious, possibly fatal increase in the level of recreational drugs.